 If hand mixing, bring all the ingredients together with your hand until they form a doughy mess!
 Place this dough onto a very lightly floured worktop.
 Knead for a good 10 minutes.
 If the dough gets sticky, keep kneading and working it – if you add extra flour the finished bread will be dry.
 After a good 10 minutes kneading, the dough should have a smooth elasticity.
 Place the kneaded dough into a buttered bowl, cover with a damp cloth and leave in a draught free place until doubled in size, 1-2 hours.

 Place the loaf tin into the middle of the oven.
 Bake for 30 – 40 minutes.
+Tip the loaf out of the tin.

 Enjoy the wonderful aroma of baking bread as it fills your kitchen.
 That alone is worth baking this bread for!